Abbram History, Family Crest & Coats of Arms

 Early Origins of the Abbram family

-Another 215 words (15 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abbram History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbram research.
+Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abbram History in all our PDF Extended History products and printed products wherever possible.

 Abbram Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Abbram has appeared Abraham, Abram, Abrams, Abrahams and others.